tobivato/robotJava/README.md

 step 3: final position of robot is displayed

 step 4: The minimum amount of distance to get back to the starting point is displayed

+# Testing
+Test done with testNG
+By using assert method to check if the distance value is positive